Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Roleystone recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Roleystone has seen approximately 18 dwelling approvals per year based on AreaSearch analysis of ABS data.
-Around 90 homes were approved between financial years FY21 to FY25, with 7 more approved in FY26 so far.
-Each new dwelling attracts an average of 3.7 new residents annually over the past five financial years.
+Roleystone has seen approximately 18 dwelling approvals per year based on AreaSearch analysis.
+Between FY21 and FY25, around 92 homes were approved, with an additional 13 approved in FY26.
+Each new dwelling brings about an average of 3.6 new residents annually over the past five financial years.

 Frequently Asked Questions - Development